drhsqlite/pikchr/doc/userman.md

 ### Default Sizes

 Block objects have default sizes which are determined by variables.
-For example, the width of a box is initialized the value of the `boxwid` variable, which defaults to `0.75in`.
+For example, the width of a box is initialized with the value of the `boxwid` variable, which defaults to `0.75in`.

 It is common for Pikchr scripts